Guidance for Assessing Officials on How to Determine Fair Market Value

 - Understand your land schedule, how it functions and what the coding in your appraisal system means in terms of value.
 If you do not understand these or the impact on value, you should consult your contractor or your district advisor before you assign a value for this purpose.

 - Set up a test or sample parcel in your appraisal software to use your land schedule and value these parcels.
 This will allow you to add notes about the attributes you considered and how you valued the parcel according to the statute.
+If your town uses Microsolve, you can use the existing parcel and enter information using the current use calculator.

 - Use the date of withdrawal as found on the value request form to make the value estimate for LUCT purposes.
 Value should consider the land to be removed from the Current Use Program as of this date with all existing attributes.